ELEUSIS ~ THE INNER EXPERIENCE.

 Notes to the reconstruction:

-FERDINAND NOACK, THE ARCHITECTURAL DEVELOPMENT OF THE SANCTUARY: RECORDINGS AND INVESTIGATIONS OF ELEUSIS (1927).
+The reconstruction of the sanctuary was based on several publications and articles, including: FERDINAND NOACK, THE ARCHITECTURAL DEVELOPMENT OF THE SANCTUARY: RECORDINGS AND INVESTIGATIONS OF ELEUSIS (1927).
 DEMOSTHENES GIRAUD, THE MAIN ENTRANCE TO THE SANCTUARY OF DEMETER AT ELEUSIS (Athens 1991) and drawing particularly from JOHN TRAVLOS’ ground-plans and elevations, which reflect the development of the sanctuary from the end of the fourth century BC to the second century AD.